Toward a Physical Theory of Intelligence: Artificial Intelligence Safety

-As a consequence, trajectories that erode their own internal structure are self-limiting.
-They may achieve transient goal-directed work, but cannot sustain high intelligence over long horizons.
-Structural degradation forces repeated irreversible reconstruction of informational distinctions, leading to increased cumulative dissipation.
-By contrast, trajectories that preserve reversible structure, concentrate irreversibility into task-critical interventions, and maintain stable encoding geometry dominate the long-horizon contribution to intelligence.
+As a consequence, trajectories that erode their own internal structure are physically self-limiting.
+They may achieve transient goal-directed work, but cannot sustain high intelligence over long horizons due to runaway irreversible costs.
+By contrast, trajectories that preserve reversible structure, concentrate irreversibility solely into task-critical interventions, and maintain stable geometric boundaries dominate the long-horizon contribution to intelligence.

-This conclusion admits a deeper interpretation when viewed through the entropy-production perspective developed in \S\ref{sec:IntelligenceEntropy}.
-Intelligent systems are open systems embedded in environments that supply free-energy gradients.
-Under physical constraints, the long-run tendency of such systems is not to suppress entropy production, but to organise and maximise it efficiently.
-Internal structure is preserved because it enables entropy to be exported more effectively: predictive and reversible internal dynamics allow environmental free energy to be accessed and routed using fewer irreversible interventions.
-Structural degradation restricts the set of accessible entropy-production pathways and is therefore dynamically disfavoured.
-These considerations lead to the following conjecture.